stefan-zobel/http2client-java8/README.md

 Status:

 * Logging is not functional yet
-* Most of the tests are working without resorting to daring gimmicks (but some need them)
+* Almost all of the tests are working now without resorts to daring gimmicks
-* Ready for use by more adventurous devs
+* Ready to use by the more adventurous developer

 ## LICENSE